RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 The first priority is to understand the problem.
 Social media raises questions about privacy from other users, privacy from network operators, and privacy from third parties (advertisers, government propaganda machines, etc).
 Most of those questions about privacy raise further questions about security.
-But for today, we're going to set those questions to the side.
+But to start, we're going to set those questions to the side.
 Instead, we're going to take the position of someone who is _trying_ to influence public opinion--for instance, to destabilize a wealthy and powerful country by interfering with its elections